fbpx

 San Antonio Day of the Dead Parade

-As the sun set, we grabbed seats for the Day of the Dead festival parade featuring floats on the San Antonio River Walk which was covered in lights.
+As the sun set, we grabbed seats for the Day of the Dead river parade featuring floats on the San Antonio River Walk which was covered in lights.
 Some included ofrendas, others included dancing catrinas and ornate displays.
-Music played from each float making it a fun little party.
+Music was played from each float making it a fun little party.

 San Antonio Day of the Dead Festival